chinapedia/wikipedia.abstract.en/Page/Geography_of_Puerto_Rico.md

 The archipelago of Puerto Rico is located between the Caribbean Sea and the North Atlantic Ocean, east of the Dominican Republic and west of the Virgin Islands.
 Located in the northeastern Caribbean Sea, Puerto Rico was key to the Spanish Empire since the early years of exploration, conquest and colonization of the New World.

-Puerto_Rico_geography.gif The topography of the main island is divided into three major regions: the mountainous region, which includes the _Cordillera Central_, _Sierra de Luquillo_, _Sierra de Cayey_ and _Sierra Bermeja_, the coastal plains and the northern karst region.
+The topography of the main island is divided into three major regions: the mountainous region, which includes the _Cordillera Central_, _Sierra de Luquillo_, _Sierra de Cayey_ and _Sierra Bermeja_, the coastal plains and the northern karst region.
 The _Cordillera Central_ extends through the entire island, dividing it into the northern and southern region.
 The mountain region accounts for approximately 60% of the land area.

 The archipelago of Culebra, located east of Puerto Rico, north of Vieques, and west of the Virgin Islands, is composed of the main island of Culebra and 28 uninhabited islets.[2]
 Mainly mountainous, the island of Culebra possesses renowned beaches.